Your future starts here.

 Alumni of Political Economy have completed their theses, research projects, and dissertations on a wide range of important issues and have followed their research interests to help influence positive change in both the private and public sectors.
+A significant number of our MA graduates go on to pursue doctoral work at Carleton or at top universities in North America and the UK, in a range of disciplines.
+Others have found work for the federal and provincial governments, NGOs, and trade unions immediately following graduation.
 Visit our Alumni page, which features a number of alumni profiles, for a glimpse into the career paths of Political Economy graduates.

-- Master’s in Political Economy
+- Master of Arts in Political Economy

 - Collaborative PhD with a specialization in Political Economy